 Hands-on Workshop Available!

 Physics is Fun is also available in an all-day format with awesome hands-on activities!
-We bring a science museum-like presentation to your school allowing students to get up close and personal with awesome exhibits designed to compliment both the Physics is Fun assembly program and your existing science curriculum.
+We bring a science museum-like presentation to your school allowing students to get up close and personal with awesome exhibits designed to compliment both the Physics is Fun assembly program and your existing science, STEM or STEAM curriculum.
+This is similar to our Kidz Science Safari program, but with fewer exhibits.